 Pre-project

 How long does it take to tile a bathroom?
-An average 25 to 30m2 bathroom with all tiles removed and the substrate ready to tile should be around 45 to 50 hours hours to complete to a high standard, depending on the job design and tiles used.
-Starting with the screed, waterproofing, floor tiling, wall tiling, grouting and silicone.
+An average 25 to 30 m2 bathroom with all tiles removed and the substrate ready to tile should take around 45 to 60 hours hours to complete to a high standard, depending on the job design and tiles used.
+Starting with the screed, waterproofing, floor tiling, wall tiling, grouting, and silicone.

 How much is it to tile my splash back?
-The price to tile a kitchen splashback varies on the design, size and the amount of time it takes to complete.
-A straight laid metro tile splashback will be much cheaper than an intricate penny mosaic splash back with difficult access.
-Splash backs aren’t generally priced on m2 but rather on the time it will take to complete.
-Projects range from $500 up to $2000+ in some cases depending on the scope of the job.
+The price to tile a kitchen splashback varies depending on the design, size, and amount of time it takes to complete.
+A straight-lay metro tile splashback will be much cheaper than an intricate penny mosaic splashback with difficult access.
+Splashbacks aren’t generally priced on m2, but rather on the time they will take to complete.
+Projects range from $650 up to $2000+ in some cases, depending on the scope of the job.

 How to remove and re-grout dirty grout?
 The professional way to approach this job is to first protect your kitchen counters with dust sheets.
-Secondly, use an oscillating multi tool, with a grout removal blade and carefully work the blade in to the joint till all grout is removed.
-Thirdly, wipe down the tiles and leave to dry before finally applying your new grout.
+Secondly, use an oscillating multitool with a grout removal blade and carefully work the blade into the joint till all grout is removed.
+Thirdly, wipe down the tiles and leave them to dry before finally applying your new grout.

 When can you start?
-The best bet is to fill in our online form with your details and some pictures.
-Then we can discuss your project and when we can put you in the schedule.
+The best bet is to fill out our online form with your details and some pictures.
+Then we can discuss your project and when we can put you on the schedule.

 How can I make my small bathroom feel bigger?
-Large tiles are the best option to make a small bathroom feel more spacious as they give the illusion the room is bigger.
-So, if you have a small bathroom that you’d like to make feel as big as possible then go for the large tiles.
-You can also use the old trick of installing a mirror which helps the room feel much larger.
+Large tiles are the best option to make a small bathroom feel more spacious, as they give the illusion that the room is bigger.
+So, if you have a small bathroom that you’d like to make feel as big as possible, then go for the large tiles.
+You can also use the old trick of installing a mirror, which helps the room feel much larger.

 How much does a tiler cost?
-This is an important question as you don’t want to feel your being taken advantage of.
+This is an important question, as you don’t want to feel like you are being taken advantage of.
 We believe you get what you pay for when it comes to high quality workmanship.
-We know tilers who will charge by the hour and are happy to charge $35 an hour as a self-employed tradesman and others that frequently charge $85 per hour and are booked up for months.
-Many tilers will also charge by the m2 which all depends on the tile size and design layout of your project.
+We know tilers who will charge by the hour and are happy to charge $55 an hour as a self-employed tradesman, and others who frequently charge $85 per hour and are booked up for months.
+Many tilers will also charge by the m2, which all depends on the tile size and design layout of your project.

 How many tiles do I need to buy?
 There are apps you can now use to measure your tiled areas using your phone.
 Googles, AR Measure app is one of them.
 Or you can work it out easily by measuring the height, width or length of the area you want tiled and multiply it by its height, width or length to get the total area.